19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

-21.5% of the employee’s ordinary wages for the month subject to a maximum of $1,075; and
+23% of the employee’s ordinary wages for the month subject to a maximum of $1,150; and

+(b)

+23% of the Relevant Additional Wages.

 An amount equal to the sum of —